 A Surprising Discovery

-With co-workers and medical practitioners stumped, Becky decided to explore other options.
+With co-workers and medical practitioners stumped, Joan decided to explore other options.

-A friend mentioned the possibility of having Katie tested at The Vision Therapy Center.
+A friend mentioned the possibility of having Penelope tested at The Vision Therapy Center.

-Becky took Katie and her brother and sister (they’re triplets!) to be evaluated.
+Joan took Penelope to be evaluated.
 After a Functional Vision Test, she was surprised to discover her daughter suffered from convergence excess.

 Convergence excess is essentially the opposite of convergence insufficiency.
 Instead of the eyes being unable to efficiently converge on a single point, the person over-converges.
 It results in impairment of functional vision similar to convergence insufficiency.